jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 * [zapier](https://zapier.com/)
 * [n8n](https://n8n.io/)

 So far, I've used make.com to build out a simple experimental system that uses generative AI (OpenAI models for now) to convert existing content into short blog post drafts and emails them on for review.
-Everything was managed through a single Google Sheet.
-Here's what the "scenario" looks like
+Everything is managed through a single Google Sheet.
+Here's what my make.com "scenario" looks like

 ![Make.com automation](./figures/make_automation.png)